Introduction to Celtic Mythology

 Even in the visual scale, the god was portrayed with a lightning bolt, thus bearing more similarity to Zeus.
 However, literally, on the other hand, Taranis was also depicted with a solar wheel – one of the most prevalent symbols found on Celtic artifacts, which suggests his eminence in the related pantheon.

 Furthermore, Taranis was associated with fire, be it the fire of the sky or the fire of the air.
-This had led to some disturbing allegations by ancient Roman authors, including Strabo and Julius Caesar, who described sacrificial victims being burned inside ‘wicker man’ constructs to appease the deity.
+This led to some disturbing allegations by ancient Roman authors, including Strabo and Julius Caesar, who described sacrificial victims being burned inside ‘wicker man’ constructs to appease the deity.

 In any case, interestingly enough, the very name Taranis (as mentioned by Lucan) is unattested when it comes to historical inscriptions, though related forms like Tanarus and Taranucno- have been identified by archaeologists.
 And talking of archaeology, the cult of Taranis probably carried and venerated small votive wheels known as Rouelles that symbolized the solar shape.